thor-harsh/Tensor-Flow-Project--2-/README.md

 Classification is a supervised machine learning process of categorizing a given set of input data into classes based on one or more variables. <br></br>

-**Important Note: Before Jumping to the code go through the fashion mnist dataset to learn more.**
+**Important Note: Before Jumping to the code go through the Fashion Mnist Dataset by clicking on this link (https://www.tensorflow.org/datasets/catalog/fashion_mnist) to learn more.**

 </table>